apache/accumulo-website/_docs-2-0/administration/configuration-management.md

 All [server properties][props] have a default value that is listed for each property on the [properties][props] page.
 Default values are set in the source code.
 While default values have the lowest precedence, they are usually optimal.
 However, there are cases where a change can increase query and ingest performance.

-### accumulo-site.xml
+### accumulo.properties

-Setting [server properties][props] in accumulo-site.xml will override their default value.
-If you are running Accumulo on a cluster, any updates to accumulo-site.xml must be synced across the cluster.
-Accumulo processes (master, tserver, etc) read their local accumulo-site.xml on start up so processes must be restarted to apply changes.
+Setting [server properties][props] in accumulo.properties will override their default value.
+If you are running Accumulo on a cluster, any updates to accumulo.properties must be synced across the cluster.
+Accumulo processes (master, tserver, etc) read their local accumulo.properties on start up so processes must be restarted to apply changes.
-Certain properties can only be set in accumulo-site.xml.
+Certain properties can only be set in accumulo.properties.
 These properties have **zk mutable: no** in their description.
-Setting properties in accumulo-site.xml allows you to configure tablet servers with different settings.
+Setting properties in accumulo.properties allows you to configure tablet servers with different settings.

 ### Zookeeper